Mastering Exponentiation in C: Basic Methods, pow(), and Matrix Power Calculations

 3. Exponentiation Using Variables

-Efficient Exponentiation with Variables
+Efficient Exponentiation Using Variables

 #include <stdio.h>